alixandru/q2a-open-login/README.md

 * Go to **Admin -> Plugins** on your Q2A installation and enable the providers which you would like to use.
 For all OAuth-based providers (all, except Yahoo, which uses OpenID) you need to provide some keys after you register your application with them.
 Check the documentation URL below each login provider in the administration page; it will take you to the HybridAuth documentation page which contains information on how to register your application and what Callback URL to use.
 * Optionally, add the contents of the *qa-open-login.css* file to your theme's CSS file and select the option **Don't inline CSS** from the **Open Login Configuration** section on the **Admin -> Plugins** page.
 * Optionally, enable stylish CSS icons for the login links (through the *Zocial* pack) by selecting the option **Use Zocial buttons** from the **Open Login Configuration** section on the **Admin -> Plugins** page.
 In case you are using a custom theme, you need to perform an extra step: manually modify the theme's CSS file to import `zocial.css` file (usually by adding `@import url('/path-to-q2a/qa-plugin/q2a-open-login/css/zocial.css');` at the top of the file).
 Please note that, according to the URL of your Q2A instance, you might need to adjust the paths in the CSS file.

+### How to use the Google Signin Button ?

+To activate the project created in the Developpers Console, you must follow [guidelines)(https://developers.google.com/identity/branding-guidelines) and you can not used the default layout of your theme or the *Zocial* pack.

+For a better integration with the Snowflat theme 1.4 (a default theme provided with Q2A), copy CSS code from ```css/themes/snowflat.css``` to the header via your admin interface (*Admin -> Layout* and activate *Custom HTML in ```<head>``` section of every page*)

 ### Technical notes ###